Renovamen/vuepress-theme-gungnir/docs/docs/basic/content.md

 headerMask: rgba(40, 57, 101, .4)  # mask of the header image (optional)
 headerImageCredit: Jeremy Fenske  # source of the header image, like name of the author or website (optional, only works when "useHeaderImage: true")
 headerImageCreditLink: https://www.artstation.com/artwork/nLY0K  # link to the source of the header image (optional, only works when "useHeaderImage: true")
-catalog: false  # enable catalog or not, can rewrite `themeConfig.catalog` (optional, default: true)
+catalog: false  # enable/disable catalog of the current page, can rewrite `themeConfig.catalog` (optional, default: true)
+giscus: false  # enable/disable Giscus of the current page (optional, default: true)
 hide: true  # hide this blog in the blog list of home page and tags page or not (optional, default: false)
 tags:  # post tags (optional)
   - space